- What is the “operating status” of the university?

 The short answer is no. There is more to consider than just a willingness to trudge through the snow.
 University and contractor resources work very hard to remove snow in a timely manner, which requires individuals to stay off roads and sidewalks.
 We don’t want a student struck by a car on campus because they were forced to walk in the road because of an impassable sidewalk, for example.
 Therefore, holding class when the university is closed is prohibited.

-Before the onset of inclement weather, the Office of the University Registrar will contact instructors whose prelims may be cancelled and offer make-up options (e.g., Wednesday evening, Saturday afternoon, Sunday afternoon, Monday evening).
+Before the onset of inclement weather, the Office of the University Registrar will contact instructors whose prelims may be canceled and offer make-up options (e.g., Wednesday evening, Saturday afternoon, Sunday afternoon, Monday evening).
 The Registrar’s Office will provide support for room reservations.

 I teach a large course that has labs scheduled every day of the week.
 Thus, if we have a one-day weather event it knocks out the lab component of our course for the entire week.
 Is there anything we can do about this?